andrewacashner/hearingfaithms/chapters/chapter-2.md

 [@DoetschKraus:Sinestesia explores connections between poetic "synthesis of the senses" in Spanish verse and the actual neurological phenomenon of synesthesia.]
-For example, sight and hearing are the principal objects in the anonymous fragment *Porque cuando las voces puedan pintarla* (If voices could only paint her) (E-Mn: M3881/44).
+For example, sight and hearing are the principal objects in the anonymous Marian fragment *Porque cuando las voces puedan pintarla* (If voices could only paint her, E-Mn: M3881/44).

 Cristóbal Galán juxtaposes hearing and vision in a villancico for the Conception of Mary.